ozontech/file.d/plugin/action/convert_log_level/README.md

 **`field`** *`cfg.FieldSelector`* *`default=level`*

 The name of the event field to convert.
-The value of the field will be converted to lower case and trimmed before parsing.
+The value of the field will be converted to lower case and trimmed for parsing.

 <br>